-Medical Cannibalism was a very real part of European history up to the early 20th Century.
-With the last known sale of medical mummy powder occurring in 1908.
+Medical Cannibalism was a genuine part of European history up to the early 20th Century.
+The last known sale of medical mummy powder occurred in 1908.
 It wasn’t so much a question of, “Is it ok to eat people?” but more of a, “What part of the individual should I have for what ails me?” situation.

-The practice goes all the way back to early Vitalism and Hippocrates (aka the Father of Western Medicine).
-The idea was, living material contained an essence or soul of life.
+The custom goes back to early Vitalism and Hippocrates (aka the Father of Western Medicine).
+The idea was living material contained an essence or soul of life.
 That life could transfer if a person were young and healthy when they died, as the corpse would retain part of their vital energy.
-Using parts of the body in medicine would give that Vitalis to another.
-I’d like to say this is solely Mideaval barbarism, the practice does go back to ancient Greece, but people-eating didn’t gather steam until the Renaissance.
+Using elements of the body in medicine would give that Vitalis to another.
+I want to say this is solely Dark Age barbarism; while the practice goes back to ancient Greece, people-eating didn’t gather steam until the Renaissance.
 That is yet another reason the Renaissance was not as fantastic as everyone thinks.

-Executioners had a nice side business selling cups of warm blood fresh from the stump of a decapitated body as it was an excellent cure for epilepsy.
-The fat of a hung man was the treatment for joint pain and arthritis.
+Executioners had an excellent side business selling cups of warm blood fresh from the stump of a decapitated body as it was a famed epilepsy cure.
+The fat of a hung man was used for the treatment of joint pain and arthritis.

 The bodies of the ancient dead, at first, seem a poor fit for this Vitalist form of medicine.
 They are not newly dead or young and healthy.
-Egyptology wasn’t developed, and the hieroglyphs were not cracked yet, but Europeans knew these bodies were old.
+However, Europeans knew these bodies were old even if they couldn’t yet read hieroglyphs.
 Older by far than all the other corpses they had lying about and yet far better preserved.
-Those eternal tombs and eternal bodies convinced 15th and 16th Century doctors that the ancient Egyptians had figured out the very Elixer of Eternal Life.
-Hence, consuming their flesh would give health, vigour, and vitality; possibly even immortality.
+Those eternal tombs and eternal bodies convinced 15th and 16th-century doctors that the ancient Egyptians had figured out the very Elixer of Eternal Life.
+Hence, consuming their flesh would give them health, vigour, and vitality, possibly even immortality.
 (Someone did tell them these were dead bodies, right?)

 Every good apothecary, therefore, had Mumiæ and folks paid premium prices for this ancient wonder drug.
 It became so coveted and expensive that soon cut versions using contemporary bodies, such as plague victims, were sold with disastrous consequences.
 These adulterated samples were called Mumiæ Falsa.
 It was the very rarity and mystique of mummy dust as a panacea that made it the plaything of doctors, magicians and alchemists for centuries to come.